+The accompanying financial statements have been prepared assuming that the Group will continue as a going concern.
 The Group is currently in the development stage.
-As discussed in Notes 1 and 4 to the consolidated financial statements, successful completion of the Group's development program and, ultimately, the attainment of profitable operations is dependent upon future events, including securing adequate financing to complete its development activities.
+As discussed in Notes 1 and 4 to the consolidated financial statements, during the reporting period the Group was not generating sufficient cash flows to sustain its operations.
+Successful completion of the Group's development program and, ultimately, the attainment of profitable operations is dependent upon future events, including securing adequate financing to complete its development activities.
+These events or conditions, along with other matters as set forth in Note 4, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as going concern.
+Management's plans regarding these matters are also discussed in Note 4 to the consolidated financial statements.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified in respect of this matter.